imjay05/EasyBook/README.md

 EasyBook is a smart and user-friendly movie ticket booking system that allows users to easily select their **city**, choose a **movie**, pick a **theatre**, select a **showtime**, and book **seats**—all through a smooth and intuitive interface.

-💡 What makes EasyBook unique is **Jaksia**, an integrated AI assistant that helps users with booking tickets and answers queries related to the platform in real-time.
+💡 What makes EasyBook unique is **JAKSIA**, an integrated AI assistant that helps users with booking tickets and answers queries related to the platform in real-time.

 ---